*Individual results may vary

 Exparel, a non-narcotic local anesthetic that typically provides numbness in the abdominal wall for a few days will result in dramatically less post-operative discomfort and reduce the need for narcotics after surgery*.
 Narcotics frequently are responsible for post-operative nausea, vomiting and constipation.
 While using Exparel, there is dramatically less post-operative discomfort than we have seen in the past*!
 Several of our recent patients have noted ambulating with ease the same day as surgery and take only a few (2 or 3 to be exact!) pain pills the first couple of days.

-Recovery time from a Tummy Tuck ranges from two to six weeks.
-Of course, recovery is an ongoing process, so you will be able to do more and more gradually, but as a general guideline, we see patients driving in one to two weeks, and back at work in one to three weeks.
+Recovery time from a Tummy Tuck ranges from two to six weeks, this can vary for each patient*.
+Of course, recovery is an ongoing process, so you will be able to do more and more gradually, but as a general guideline, we see patients driving in one to two weeks, and back to work in one to three weeks.
 Some do take longer to achieve these goals.
 It all depends on the individual, how motivated you are, and what type of work you do.
-The abdominal muscles are tightened in almost every case.
 In order to protect that muscle repair, we recommend not lifting more than 25 pounds or doing strenuous exercise for six to eight weeks.

-You will see results immediately, but swelling will also commence immediately.
-It will take 4 – 6 months to see the final results.
+You will notice a change immediately, but swelling will also commence immediately.
+It will take a few months to see the final results*.
 We often incorporate the services of a massage therapist to facilitate the removal of fluid from your tissues.
 With a balanced diet and regular exercise, results are long-lasting.
 The incision for abdominoplasty will leave a permanent scar extending from hip to hip, although it should be low enough that most items of clothing will conceal it.